Hanro50/GMLL/README.md

 Linux and Mac users should not encounter this issue as on these systems, symlinks can be made by users whom are not system administrators.

-If your launcher is installed onto a drive which in of itself is not formated as NTFS, but your launcher tells GMLL to generate it's files on a partition that is formated as NTFS.
+If your launcher is installed onto a drive which in of itself is not formated as NTFS, but your launcher tells GMLL to generate its files on a partition that is formated as NTFS.
 It _should_ work.
 A shortcut to the user's AppData folder is "%appdata%\\\<name of your launcher\>".
 Just incase...

-The reason why GMLL only works on NTFS on windows is due to it making use of junctions, whereas on Linux and Mac GMLL will use symlinks instead.
+The reason why GMLL only works on a drive formated as NTFS on Windows is due to it making use of junctions, whereas on Linux and Mac GMLL will use symlinks instead.
 While they behave functionally the same for our purposes, junctions are a filesystem specific feature that only works on NTFS.
 While Windows also supports symlinks, you require administrator privileges to create them.

 ## a word on the docs
 GMLL is to big to maintain an up to date dev doc with the current amount of resources awarded to the project.
 Instead, please see the included JSDocs in the comments in the type files.
 Since those will be exponentially easier to maintain and will likely provide the information specific to what you require a function to do.